 - Symptoms of engine overheating (steam coming out from your car, temperature gauge goes up, unusual smell coming from the engine)

 If you notice these symptoms, your radiator cap may be damaged and it’s time to get it replaced!
-It’s a lot cheaper to fix the radiator cap than it is to repair an overheated engine, so bring it in as soon as you start seeing symptoms, your wallet will not regret it!
+Your engine can overheat if you don’t get the radiator cap repaired, and repairs are a lot more expensive if that happens!
+Bring it in as soon as you start seeing symptoms, your wallet will not regret it!